1 - Cloud Services

 The replication happens on the mysql database level.

-Replication using debezium + Kafka (+ Altinity Sink Connector)
+Replication using debezium + Kafka (+ Altinity Sink Connector for ClickHouse)

 Debezium can read the binlog and transform it to Kafka messages.